jon-chun/programminghumanity/README.md

 ### Professional Interests

-- Researching NLP, AffectiveAI and ML/AI in general
+- Research in NLP, AffectiveAI and ML/AI in general
 - Collaboration across domains and disciplines
 - Mentoring students on multidisciplinary, interesting and relevant ML/AI projects
 - Creating a new AI/ML curriculum for the Humanities